bnielsen1965/button-events/README.md

 ## timing

-The timing object in the configuration holds timing settings for the debounce logic and the delays used for button transitions to different states for clicked, double clicked, etc.
+The timing object in the configuration holds timing settings for the debounce logic and the delays used for button transitions to different states for 'clicked', 'double_clicked', etc.

 ### timing.debounce